Author: Jutta Jerlich

 Daniel is enthusiastic about living life to its fullest, constantly pushing out the boundaries of his comfort zone.
 Born in India, raised in Hungary and the U.S., and now living in Switzerland has for sure contributed to his world view.

-Many of us know someone who had cancer, died from cancer or even made our own experience with it.
+Many of us know someone who had cancer, died from cancer or made our own experience with it.
 Catherine survived cancer.
 Even more so, she dared to let the cancer be her teacher!

 How will you live?